Itz-Hyperz/firewallgg/README.md

 # FirewallGG
 <img align="right" height="60" width="60" alt="" src="https://github.com/Itz-Hyperz/firewallgg/blob/main/website/public/assets/logo.png?raw=true" />
 This is technically the second version of FirewallGG.
 Originally it was created with the same intention, however it never succeeded and required many rewrites.
 Now, it has been rewritten in a more stable fashion with better intentions towards serving the community.
+<br><br>
+FirewallGG is a "background-checking" tool.
+What it will allow you to do, is check a user's Discord Id and see if they are banned in any databases that are synced within the Firewall.
+This allows you to mass check databases with almost no hassle at all.
+Just a simple setup and you will be all good to go!

 # How it works
 FirewallGG is **both** *client sided* and *server sided*.
 What this means is users on any platform can now use FirewallGG to it's fullest capabilities.
 From a backend database background check on users, to a website for ease of access anywhere, all the way out to a desktop process that will allow you to run user Ids and get a return on them easily.